 - Present a tried and tested methodology for addressing Land-Sea Interactions in the Atlantic (WP 3) and;

 - Agree and present an ‘Atlantic vision’ for MSP developed from project findings and collaboration with competent authorities (WP1).

-Work package (WP1) will run for the duration of the project, providing an initial description of MSP relevant information and current spatial uses and needs.
-This will be utilised, in conjunction with outcomes from the other two substantive work packages to produce an ‘Atlantic Vision’ for MSP.
-The ‘Atlantic Vision’ document will provide recommendations on how transboundary MSP can be advanced and will be developed in a collaborative manner between project partners.
+Work package (WP1) will run for the duration of the project and provide an initial description of the geographical and biological characteristics, governance arrangements and current and future spatial uses relevant to MSP in the Atlantic region.
+This will be utilised in conjunction with outcomes from the other two substantive work packages to produce an ‘Atlantic Vision’ for MSP.
+The ‘Atlantic Vision’ document will be developed in a collaborative manner between project partners to provide recommendations on how transboundary MSP can be further advanced between Atlantic countries.
 This will incorporate aspects such as governance, data and information, stakeholder engagement and other law and policy objectives, framed within an Atlantic context.
 The Atlantic vision for MSP will be discussed and agreed with representatives from the Atlantic area competent authorities for MSP and other interested stakeholders so as to ensure as much support as possible.

 Work package 2 (WP2) will concentrate on four case studies developed around aspects that have direct operational relevance to MSP authorities, hence strengthening the policy links between MSP and sectoral planning and management approaches.
 Case-studies (CS#) have been designed taking into account specific implementation issues identified in collaboration with competent Marine Planning authorities.

 CS#1 will explore the reality of cross-boundary planning and management with a view to producing practical, operational guidance on how entities can work together in such situations with a focus on a transboundary marine lough between the Republic of Ireland and Northern Ireland (CS#1).